open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 - **Resource Detectors (legacy)**:  We preserve existing resource detectors.
 They have the same behavior and interfaces as today.
 - **Entity Detectors (new)**: Detecting an entity that is relevant to the current instance of the SDK.
 For example, this would detect a service entity for the current SDK, or its process.
 Every entity must have some relation to the current SDK.
-- **Resource Coordinator (new)**: A component responsible for taking Resource and Entity detectors and doing the following:
+- **Resource Provider (new)**: A component responsible for taking Resource and Entity detectors and doing the following:
   - Constructing a Resource for the SDK from detectors.
   - Dealing with conflicts between detectors.
   - Providing SDK-internal access to detected Resources for reporting via Log signal on configured LogProviders.
   - *(new) Managing Entity changes during SDK lifetime, specifically dealing with entities that have lifetimes shorter than the SDK*

-#### Resource Coordinator
+#### Resource Provider

-The SDK Resource Coordinator is responsible for running all configured Resource and Entity Detectors.
+The SDK Resource Provider is responsible for running all configured Resource and Entity Detectors.
 There will be some (user-controlled, otel default) priority order to these.

-- The Resource Coordinator will detect conflicts in Entity of the same type being discovered and choose one to use.
+- The Resource Provider will detect conflicts in Entity of the same type being discovered and choose one to use.
 - When using Entity Detectors and Resource detectors together, the following merge rules will be used:
   - Entity merging will occur first resulting in an "Entity Merged" Resource (See [algorithm here](#entity-merging-and-resource)).
   - Resource detectors otherwise follow existing merge semantics.